jaspector

 Fire protection inspections should be allowed about three business days.
 Certificate of Occupancy inspections require the space or building to be open from 8:00 a.m. to 5:00 p.m. on the inspection day.

-Typical inspection sequence: The city publishes a typical sequence including temporary pole, water service, yard sewer, gas underground, plumbing rough-in, form board survey, foundation pre-pour, electrical rough-in, mechanical rough-in, plumbing top-out, gas rough-in, frame inspection, insulation, electric meter inspection, plumbing final, gas final and release, electrical final, energy final, mechanical final, and building final or Certificate of Occupancy inspection.
+Typical sequence: The city publishes a typical sequence including temporary pole, water service, yard sewer, gas underground, plumbing rough-in, form board survey, foundation pre-pour, electrical rough-in, mechanical rough-in, plumbing top-out, gas rough-in, frame inspection, insulation, electric meter inspection, plumbing final, gas final and release, electrical final, energy final, mechanical final, and building final or Certificate of Occupancy inspection.

-Do I need a building permit in Caldwell, TX?
+01 Do I need a building permit in Caldwell, TX?

 Caldwell's adopted codes require permits for work regulated by the city's building, residential, plumbing, fuel gas, mechanical, electrical, fire, and related code program.
 The city also states a building permit is required for any alteration or construction work and requires a Certificate of Occupancy or Completion before occupancy of new residential buildings and before various nonresidential uses and changes.

-How much does a building permit cost in Caldwell, TX?
+02 How much does a building permit cost in Caldwell, TX?

+Building permit fees in Caldwell, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $785.00.
 Fees are calculated as: Residential new construction plan review and inspection fee starts at $785.00 for 0 to 1,500 square feet, plus a $30.00 administrative fee.
 Commercial valuation-based fees start at $76.92 plus a $30.00 administrative fee for valuations from $1.00 to $10,000.00..
 Plan check fee: Included within the city's plan review and inspection schedules.
 Separate commercial plan review and inspection schedules and residential plan review and inspection schedules are published..

-How do I apply for a building permit in Caldwell, TX?
+03 How do I apply for a building permit in Caldwell, TX?

-1. Confirm whether the property already has a 911 address and whether it is in the floodplain.
+To apply for a building permit in Caldwell, TX, follow these steps: 1.
+Confirm whether the property already has a 911 address and whether it is in the floodplain.
 2. If a 911 address is needed, obtain the 911 Address Verification Letter and post a temporary address sign visible from the road before moving deeper into the permit process.
 3. Review the city's adopted codes, applicable checklist, and plan review submittal requirements.
 4. Submit the permit application and electronic plans through Cloudpermit or by sending an electronic copy of plans and the permit application to permits@caldwelltx.gov, depending on the application path the city directs you to use.
 5. If the applicant is a contractor or trade contractor, complete contractor registration before permit issuance.
 The city requires contractor registration, proof of insurance, driver's license, and applicable professional licenses.
 6. Wait for city plan review.
 The city states residential plan reviews usually take about 5 to 7 business days and commercial reviews about 21 business days.
 7. After plans are approved, pay the invoiced plan review and permit fees.
 The city states fees are due before permit issuance.
 8. Post the issued permit on site, begin construction within 180 days, and request inspections through Bureau Veritas and, for certain public works items, through the city.
 9. Obtain the required final inspection and, where applicable, Certificate of Occupancy or Completion before occupancy or use.

-How long does it take to get a building permit in Caldwell, TX?
+04 How long does it take to get a building permit in Caldwell, TX?

-How do I schedule a building inspection in Caldwell, TX?
+05 How do I schedule a building inspection in Caldwell, TX?

-Inspections can be scheduled via: Bureau Veritas, permits@caldwelltx.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Caldwell, TX via: Bureau Veritas, permits@caldwelltx.gov.
 Inspection requests received by Bureau Veritas by 4:00 p.m.
 Monday through Friday, excluding holidays, are scheduled for the next business day..

-Other cities in Burleson County
+Other jurisdictions in Burleson County.

-View all Burleson County jurisdictions →
+All Burleson County jurisdictions →